Regent Seven Seas Cruises fleet

 - All-Suite ships.
 Regent cruise suites sizes range from 23 to 112m2, with a large living area, walk-in closet, safe, refrigerator, minibar, marble bathroom (full-size bathtub, separate shower), King-size beds (lowest categories with twin-beds converting to Queen), Butler-service for Penthouse and higher.

-Among RSSC ships' best features are:
+Among RSSC boats' best features are:

 - All-suite, all-balcony spacious luxurious accommodations (higher categories are butler-served).
 Highly personalized and attentive service, tipping-free environment.

 - Single open-seating dining in "Compass Rose" and "La Veranda", gourmet cuisine.
 Alternative dining venues (including "Signatures", operated by Le Cordon Bleu of Paris, and "Prime 7")

 - Spa and fitness by "Canyon Ranch SpaClub", complimentary steam room and sauna.
 Tennis courts, outdoor pools, walking/ jogging tracks.
 Complimentary 24-hour room service, 24-hour complimentary Coffee Corner.